louly-me/dipesh.github.io/content/authors/admin/_index.md

 ## Biography

-Dipesh Kunwar is an Aerospace Engineer with a Bachelor's degree from Tribhuvan University, Institute of Engineering, Pulchowk Campus.
-With previous expriences in UAV systems, aircraft performance and flight operations his research work spans along aerospace systems design, design optimization, and sustainable propulsion powertrains.
+Dipesh Kunwar is an Aerospace Engineer with a Bachelor's degree with honors from Tribhuvan University, Institute of Engineering, Pulchowk Campus.
+With previous experiences in UAV systems, aircraft performance and flight operations his research work spans along aerospace systems design, design optimization, and sustainable propulsion powertrains.

 [Dipesh actively seeking to contribute his expertise to innovative engineering and research teams.]